Fiserv/Commerce-Hub/docs/Resources/Guides/Authorizations/Re-Auth.md

 # Reauthorize

-A merchant initiates a reauthorization when the completion or fulfillment of the original order or service extends beyond the authorization validity limit set by networks.
+A merchant initiates a new reauthorization on beahalf of the merchant when the completion or fulfillment of the original order or service extends beyond the authorization validity limit set by networks.

 A reauthorization with a [token](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) is required when a pending authorization has been released based on the card issuer's hold times.
 The most common reason for reauthorization is due to a pre-order or [split shipment](?path=docs/Resources/Guides/Split-Shipment.md).
 These authorizations are handled by one of the following methods: